Queue Processor rules

 For more information about the Queue Processor rule, see Use Job Scheduler and Queue Processor rules instead of agents on Pega Community.

-- Replacing an agent with a Queue Processor rule for real-time messages
+- Creating a Queue Processor rule

 - Queue-For-Processing method